 If you are interested in a terminal A.M. degree, please review information on the Master’s Degree in Regional Studies: Russia, Eastern Europe, and Central Asia (REECA) offered by the Davis Center for Russian and Eurasian Studies.

 Through the pre-generals period and until the time a prospectus is approved, the Director of Graduate Studies advises all graduate students.
-When a student submits his or her prospectus to the department, however, she or he also names an advisor to direct the dissertation as first reader, and recommends the second and third readers as well.
+When a student submits their prospectus to the department, however, they also names an advisor to direct the dissertation as first reader, and recommends the second and third readers as well.
 Once the department approves the prospectus, the student will work with these three faculty members as needed throughout the dissertation process.
 At the beginning of each term, the Director of Graduate Studies is responsible for meeting with all the graduate students and signing study cards.

 Department Intellectual and Social Life